twestra/CORD-19_Text_Classification/README.txt

     - T3.py: This file contains implementation of T3.
 It uses naive Bayes Text Classification to create a model which will be used when determining whether a certain text was written before, on or after a median date.
 This program takes two inputs.
-This is the format of the command line: python T3.py /path/to/beforeSet /path/to/afterSet
+This is the format of the terminal command line prompt: python T3.py /path/to/beforeSet /path/to/afterSet

+    - T4.py: